VirtoCommerce/vc-docker/linux/readme.md

    - check yarn version:

       `yarn -v` *Yarn should be of version **4.1.0** or greater, not 1.XX.
-Confirm to allow downloading of the yarn.js script if requested*
+Confirm to allow download of the yarn.js script if requested*

-   - install dependencies:
+   - install the dependencies:

       `yarn install`

-   - copy frontend config file:
+   - copy the frontend config file:

       `cp ./.env ./.env.local`

-   - set the correct backend url in `.env.local` file
+   - set the correct backend url in the `.env.local` file

       APP_BACKEND_URL=https://localhost:8091

    - start the frontend application:

-      `yarn dev`
+      `yarn dev` *on Windows a security warning will appear about installing a certificate - accept it*

    - go to the backend in your browser (https://localhost:8091) and set the 'Store URL' (Stores > B2B Store > Store URL) to 'https://localhost:3000', press 'Save'

-   - open the frontend 'https://localhost:3000' page in browser
+   - open the frontend 'https://localhost:3000' page in your browser

 ## Troubleshooting Docker Instances